jgreco/mpv-youtube-quality/README.md

-# youtube-quality
+# quality-menu
 A userscript for MPV that allows you to change youtube video quality and audio quality (ytdl-format) on the fly.

 ![screenshot](quality-menu-preview-video.jpg)

 ![screenshot](quality-menu-preview-audio.jpg)

 Simply open the video or audio menu, select your prefered format and confirm your choice.
-The keybindings for opening the menus are configured in input.conf, and everthing else is configured in youtube-quality.conf.
+The keybindings for opening the menus are configured in input.conf, and everthing else is configured in quality-menu.conf.

 ## Installation
-Copy youtube-quality.lua into your scripts directory, e.g.:
+Copy quality-menu.lua into your scripts directory, e.g.:

-    cp youtube-quality.lua ~/.config/mpv/scripts/
+    cp quality-menu.lua ~/.config/mpv/scripts/
 optional, copy the config file:

-    cp youtube-quality.conf ~/.config/mpv/script-opts/
+    cp quality-menu.conf ~/.config/mpv/script-opts/
 set key bindings in input.conf:

-    CTRL+f script-message-to youtube_quality video_formats_toggle
+    CTRL+f script-message-to quality_menu video_formats_toggle
-    ALT+f script-message-to youtube_quality audio_formats_toggle
+    ALT+f script-message-to quality_menu audio_formats_toggle

 ## OSC extension
 **Completely optional**, an extended version of the OSC is available that includes a button to display the quality menu.
-To use this, copy the youtube-quality-osc.lua file into your scripts directory and put `osc=no` in your mpv.conf.
+To use this, copy the quality-menu-osc.lua file into your scripts directory and put `osc=no` in your mpv.conf.

 **PLEASE NOTE:** This conflicts with other scripts that modify the OSC, such as TheAMM's excellent [mpv_thumbnail_script](https://github.com/TheAMM/mpv_thumbnail_script).
 Merging this OSC modification with that script or others is certainly possible, *but is left as an exercise for the user...*